jordanbaird/ColorWellKit/Sources/ColorWellKit/Documentation.docc/SwiftUI/ColorWell.md

 Color wells provide an interface in your app for users to select custom colors.
 A color well displays the currently selected color, and provides options for selecting new colors.
 There are a number of styles to choose from, letting you customize the color well's appearance and behavior.

-By default, color wells support colors with opacity.
-To disable opacity support, set the `supportsOpacity` parameter to `false`.
-In this mode, the color well won't show controls for adjusting the opacity of the selected color, and removes opacity from colors set programmatically or selected using another method, like drag-and-drop.

 You create a color well by providing a title string and a `Binding` to a `Color`:

 ```swift